Exploring the Rashomon Set for Concept-Based Models: Related Work

-For methods exploring Rashomon sets of neural networks, some vary random seeds during training \cite{d2020underspecification}, apply dropout at inference \cite{hsu2022rashomon}, or perturb the final layer \cite{donnelly2025rashomon}.
-Although these approaches produce models with different weights, injected randomness often yields solutions that rely on similar underlying representations, and restricting diversity to the final linear layer probes only a small part of the model space.
-As a result, these methods offer limited insight into alternative reasoning pathways supported by the data.
-We aim to find multiple different models that detect and rely on input signals differently.
+For methods exploring Rashomon sets of neural networks, some vary random seeds during training \citep{d2020underspecification}, use affine transformations to intermediate network activations \citep{eerlings2026diverse}, apply dropout at inference \citep{Dropout}, or perturb the final layer \citep{donnelly2025rashomon}.
+Although these approaches produce models with different weights, injected randomness often yields solutions that rely on similar underlying representations, and restricting diversity to the linear layer probes only a small part of the model space.
+As a result, these methods offer limited insight into alternative reasoning pathways supported by the data, which the Rashomon slice aims to fix.

-\textbf{Concept Bottleneck Models (CBMs).} CBMs \cite{koh2020concept} have a special architecture which first predicts concepts from the input and then uses these concepts to predict the label.
+\textbf{Concept Bottleneck Models (CBMs).} CBMs \citep{koh2020concept} have a special architecture which first predicts concepts from the input and then uses these concepts to predict the label.
 This two-stage architecture enables users to inspect how concept information is represented and used, and supports human intervention to modify model behavior.

-Beyond the standard formulation, recent work explores concept representations by learning richer concept embeddings \cite{espinosa2022concept}, modeling concept uncertainty \cite{ProbCBM}, capturing dependencies between concepts \cite{vandenhirtz2024scbm}, and disentangling concepts in latent space \cite{chen2020concept}.
-Other extensions formulate inference using energy-based objectives to support concept correction and conditional queries \cite{xu2024ecbm, kim2024eqcbm}.
-However, these methods focus on producing one single concept-based model without considering the broader space of distinct models that achieve similar accuracy.
+Beyond the standard formulation, recent work explores concept representations by learning richer concept embeddings \citep{espinosa2022concept}, modeling concept uncertainty \citep{ProbCBM}, capturing dependencies between concepts \citep{vandenhirtz2024scbm}, and disentangling concepts in latent space \citep{chen2020concept}.
+Other extensions formulate inference using energy-based objectives to support concept correction \citep{xu2024ecbm, kim2024eqcbm} or utilize internal ensemble-based gating to refine concept accuracy \citep{ahnEnergyEnsembleConceptBottleneck2025}.
+However, these methods focus on producing a single CBM without considering the Rashomon set.